Paestum: Painted tombs

 Paestum also is renowned for its painted tombs, mainly belonging to the Lucanian period, while only one of them dates to the Greek period.
 However, this is the Tomb of the Diver (Italian: Tomba del tuffatore), which is the most famous.
 It is named after the enigmatic scene, depicted on the underside of the covering slab, of a young man diving into a stream of water.
-It dates to the first half of the fifth century BC (about 470 BC), the Golden Age of the Greek town.
+It dates to the first half of the fifth century BCE (about 470 BCE), the Golden Age of the Greek town.
 It was found, on 3 June 1968, in a small necropolis some 1.5 km south of the ancient walls.
 The paintings have now been transferred to the museum.
 The tomb is painted with the true fresco technique and its importance lies in being "the only example of Greek painting with figured scenes dating from the Orientalizing, Archaic, or Classical periods to survive in its entirety.
-Among the thousands of Greek tombs known from this time (roughly 700–400 BC), this is the only one found to have been decorated with frescoes of human subjects."
+Among the thousands of Greek tombs known from this time (roughly 700–400 BCE), this is the only one found to have been decorated with frescoes of human subjects."

 The remaining four walls of the tomb are occupied by symposium-related scenes, an iconography far more familiar from Greek pottery than the diving scene.
 All the five frescoes are displayed in the museum, together with other cycles from Lucanian painted tombs.
 In contrast to earlier Greek tomb paintings, these later scenes have many figures and a high proportion of scenes including horses and equestrian sports.

 Sele complex

 A few kilometres from Paestum there was a temple complex at the mouth of the Sele river (Foce del Sele in Italian) dedicated to Hera.
 The temple is now all but destroyed, and little remains of several other buildings.
-About 70 of the sixth-century BC Archaic metope relief panels on the temple and another building at the site were recovered, however.
-These fall into two groups, the earlier of which shows the story of the life of Heracles in 38 surviving reliefs; the later group, of about 510 BC, shows pairs of running women.
+About 70 of the sixth-century BCE Archaic metope relief panels on the temple and another building at the site were recovered, however.
+These fall into two groups, the earlier of which shows the story of the life of Heracles in 38 surviving reliefs; the later group, of about 510 BCE, shows pairs of running women.
 The earlier cycle forms the centrepiece of the Paestum museum, set in place around walls of the original height.
 At the site there is a museo narrante with video displays, but no original artefacts.